CHILDREN'S HEALTH SPECIALISTS: Dr. Phillip Gioia, Suite 203, 37 W. Garden Street, Auburn, NY 13021

 As the new owner of your family, your newborn will likely be quite demanding.
 The newborn often requires frequent feedings, changing of soiled clothes and diapers, and continuing education and stimulation whenever boredom strikes.

-Babies often do best with breast milk (“breast is best”).
-It is easy to digest, helps boost immune system, and produces fewer allergies than formulas do.
-Oral vitamin D supplement is needed for breast-fed infants in our area with little sunshine.
-Formulas, however, are the best they have ever been and most babies thrive on them.
-Breastfed babies should eat every 2-3 hours; formula fed babies should eat every 3-4 hours.
-In the first 2 days of life the baby's appetite is usually poor.
-Newborns often lose weight in the first week and are then back up to their birth weight by their 2-week-old office visit.
-Babies may be woken every 3 to 4 hours at night to be fed if needed to help gain weight well.
-Premature newborns tend to lose more weight for a longer time.
+Human babies often do best with human breast milk.
+They have drunk it for 200,000 years or so.
+It is easy to digest, helps fight infections, and produces less allergies than formulas do.
+The breasts should be prepared a few weeks before birth. http://www.supplecups.com/ help with inverted nipples.
+Oral vitamin D supplement is needed for breast-fed infants when the sun is weak.
+Formulas now are the best they have ever been.
+Most babies do well on them.
+Encourage breast fed babies to feed every 1 to 2 hours for the first few days of life to help the breast milk to come in.
+Some bottle fed babies only feed every 4 to 6 hours if their stomachs are large enough.
+In the first 2 days of life the baby's appetite may be poor.
+Newborns often lose weight in the first week and are then back up to their birth weight by their 2 week old office visit.
+Prematures tend to lose more weight for a longer time and need to feed more frequently.

 For bottle feeding infants it is safest to boil the water used in the formula during the first 2 months.
 If your water is algae contaminated, use reverse osmosis filters or an alternate source of water or ready to feed formula.
 Bring the water to boil then let it cool to room temperature before mixing with the concentrated formula or if using powdered formula mix it with the water when it is still warm or about 100 to 105 F or 38 to 40 C. When using rigid bottles be sure that they are cleaned and dry in between uses, and that the nipple edges are loose enough to let air bubbles into the bottle when the baby is sucking the formula out.